jfftonsic/kadmos-uc/README.md

 In the beginning this was an exercise for job interviews.

+# TODO
+- [ ] Complete the savings-a service
+- [ ] Complete the transference service
+- [X] Add a class on savings-a with this [requisites](#requisites-1)
+- [ ] Update api-gateway so that it works with the changes on the other modules
+- [ ] Create unit and integration tests for api-gateway
+- [ ] Change the basic auth from everything to something that resembles more a production solution.
+- [ ] Update docker compose files
+- [ ] Create a solution that uses global locking mechanism (e.g. atomikos)
+- [ ] Create a solution that uses Saga Pattern
+- [ ] Configuration management (e.g. Consul)
+- [ ] Distributed tracing (e.g. Zipkin)
+- [ ] Orchestration platform (e.g. Kubernetes)
+- [ ] Monitoring and log indexing (e.g. spring boot actuators, ELK, Prometheus)
+- [ ] Integrate with kubernetes

+## Requisites 1

+* class
+  * method: transfer(BigInteger amount, balanceAccountSource, balanceAccount2Destination)
+    * take into account that the method will be accessed with high concurrency and that the input instances are shared between calls.
+* test this with junit

 # Folders Summary

 * api-gateway: for intercommunication between service apps and external user. **currently broken, because I'm changing the other modules**